-The closed cases reviewed by the Auditor, contained all documented reports for that specific incident, inmate notifications, a description of the physical and testimonial evidence, the reasoning behind credibility assessments and the investigative facts and findings.
-Additionally, each completed report included an assessment as to whether staff actions or a failure to act on the part of staff contributed to the abuse.
-The Auditor reviewed each case thoroughly and systematically to ensure each case contained all the correct procedures, completed documentation, and that all processes were completed as required, to include the report findings.
+The case reviewed by the Auditor, contained all documented reports for that specific incident, inmate notifications, a description of the physical and testimonial evidence, the reasoning behind credibility assessments and the investigative facts and findings.
+Additionally, the report included an assessment as to whether staff actions or a failure to act on the part of staff contributed to the abuse.
+The Auditor reviewed the case thoroughly and systematically to ensure it contained all the correct procedures, completed documentation, and that all processes were completed as required, to include the report findings.

-Upon completion of reviewing the case files, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, Institution PREA Compliance Manger, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
+Upon completion of reviewing the case file, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, Institution PREA Compliance Manager, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
 At the time of the Auditor's review, there were no cases referred for prosecution.

-The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse or sexual harassment.
-The Auditor inquired to each inmate, did the facility require them to submit to a polygraph test as a condition for proceeding with the investigation.
-Three of the four inmates confirmed that no one required them to complete a polygraph test as a condition of proceeding with the investigation.
-The fourth inmate interviewed denied reporting an incident of sexual abuse or sexual harassment, therefore, these specific questions were not posed to him.
+The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse and inquired to each inmate, did the facility require them to submit to a polygraph test as a condition for proceeding with the investigation.
+Three of the four inmates informed the Auditor that no one required them to complete a polygraph test as a condition of proceeding with the investigation.
+The fourth inmate interviewed denied reporting an allegation of sexual abuse.

-Upon review of the policies, investigative case files, and documentation listed above, and upon completion of the interviews, USP Atwater demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policies and upon completion of the interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.